 Upcycle plastic biologically via synthetic yeast.
 Given the global environmental and energy concerns with plastics, there is a clear need for technologies in plastics “upcycling” (creation of a higher-value product from reclaimed plastic).
 Plastic upcycling will help to establish the Circular Materials Economy, reduce the environmental impacts, and provide market incentives for plastics reclamation.
 Synthetic yeast has been successfully developed to depolymerization and bioconversion of biomass into value-added products such as fuels and commodity chemicals.
 In the same vein, we are working on developing novel techno-economically feasible plastic upcycling processes to produce high-value chemicals and biodegradable polymers via yeast biological transformations.
 We are exploring the potential of an engineering yeast to selective degradation of recalcitrant plastic to monomers, and concurrent conversion into novel intermediates, such as muconic acid and ß-ketoadipate, which could be used to manufacture biodegradable plastic replacement material.
 Also, we are evolving plastic degradation enzyme system(s) in yeast for improving activity and detailed understanding of evolved enzymes for higher plastic turnover.

 - Turner TL, Lane S, Jayakody LN, Zhang GC, Kim H, Cho WY, Jin YS (2019).
 Deletion of JEN1 nd ADY2 reduces lactic acid yield from an engineered Saccharomyces cerevisiae, in xylose medium, expressing a heterologous lactate dehydrogenase.
-FEMS Yeast Research (In press).
+FEMS Yeast Research.
+Link

 - Li WJ, Jayakody LN, Franden MA, Wehrmann M, Daun T, Hauer B, Blank LM, Gregg Beckham T, Klebensberger J, Wierckx N (2019).
 Genomic and metabolic basis of ethylene glycol metabolism by Pseudomonas putida KT2440.
 Environmental Microbiology.
-(In press)
+Link

 - Franden MA, Jayakody LN*, Li WJ, Seiler S, Hauer B, Blank L, Klebensberger J, Beckham GT, Wierckx N (2018).
-Engineering Pseudomonas putida KT2440 for efficient ethylene glycol utilization, Metabolic Engineering, 48:197-207. (* First author equal contributor)
+Engineering Pseudomonas putida KT2440 for efficient ethylene glycol utilization.
+Metabolic Engineering.
+48:197-207. (* First author equal contributor) Link

 - Xia PF, Turner TL, Jayakody LN* (2016).
 The Role of GroE chaperonins in developing biocatalysts for biofuel and chemical production.
 Enzyme Engineering, 5 (3), 153. (* corresponding author)